elric91/nodemcu_sonoff/README.md

 The button on the device can also be used to toggle the state of the plug

 Main difference with jesstr (https://github.com/jesstr/nodemcu_sonoff) fork :
-- on this one : power status and command are available in the same topic /cmd/power (useful when multiple remotes should stay in sync)
+- on this one : power status and command are available in the same topic /cmd/power (useful when multiple remotes should stay in sync).
+One more command : "/cmd/status" which returns the state on top of jesstr's timed version
 - on jesstr's one : command is on /cmd/power and status on /state/power